Who does this.

 Where I stop.

-Fresh — and no one can tell.
+Fresh, and almost no one can tell.

 Every treatment begins with a proper consultation, even if you already know what you want.
 I tell you what I see your face needs, confirm it is what you want, and plan it to your budget.
 If you are in a hurry or looking for cosmetic fast food, I am the wrong doctor and I will say so.